 Expectations are beliefs (likelihood or probability) that a product and/or service (containing certain attributes, features or characteristics) will produce certain outcomes (benefits or values) given certain anticipated levels of performance based on previous affective, cognitive, and behavioural experiences.
 Expectations are often related to satisfaction and can be measured as follows:

 - Importance: Value of the product/service fulfilling the expectation.

 - Overall Affect-Satisfaction Expectations: Like/dislike of the product/service.

-- Fulfillment of Expectation: The expected level of performance versus the desired expectations.
-This is “predictive fulfillment” and is a respondent-specific index of the performance level necessary to satisfy.
+- Fulfilment of Expectation: The expected level of performance versus the desired expectations.
+This is “predictive fulfilment” and is a respondent-specific index of the performance level necessary to satisfy.

 In building a customer satisfaction survey, it is also helpful to consider reasons why pre-purchase expectations or post-purchase satisfaction may not be fulfilled or even measurable.

 - Expectations may not reflect unanticipated service attributes.

 - Expectations may have been quite vague, creating wide latitudes of acceptability in performance and expected satisfaction.

 - Expectation and product performance evaluations may be sensory and not cognitive, as in taste, style or image.